Netflix new series – Vikings Valhalla

 We visited every Vikings filming site in Ireland, that could be accessed and they are all just a short drive south of Dublin.
-The filming locations are set in some of Ireland’s most beautiful countryside in the Wicklow Mountains – so grab your hiking boots and take a journey in Ragnar’s, Bjorn’s and Lagetha’s footsteps.
+The filming locations are set in some of Ireland’s most beautiful countryside in the Wicklow Mountains National Park – so grab your hiking boots and take a journey in Ragnar’s, Bjorn’s and Lagetha’s footsteps.

 Ireland’s Ancient East is featured heavily in the Vikings TV show and you can easily visit them all on a day trip out of Dublin.
 You can even like the Vikings Extras Facebook page and maybe you too can join in the Viking action and battle scenes.